 Persona Insights. average agegeographic locationeducation levelincome levelhis/her goals when interacting with sitetechnology comfort level

 Many designers use photos to help illustrate the different audience personalities, and even name them.
 Amanda may be a Midwestern stay-at-home mom in her late ‘30s, and Mike is a New Yorker, 20-something Millienial generation kid who does all his web-surfing on an iPhone.
 Names and photos make these personas more real, and that makes it easier to empathize with their needs when designing.
 When a designer needs to make a decision that greatly affects the website, they can fan out the deck of Persona Tarot cards and think, How would this affect Amanda?
 What would Mike think about this?

-We had a similar methodology in publishing.
-Before we could offer a contract for a new title, we had to answer two simple questions: Who is going to buy this book?
+Book publishing uses a similar methodology.
+Before offering a contract for a new title, two simple questions need to be addressed: Who is going to buy this book?
 What do they expect to get out of it?

 You know what else website and book design have in common?
 Tight budgets and tighter deadlines.
 You know what keeps both of those factors under control?
 Maps.

 Most book editors submit a page count to the designer when they deliver the manuscript, but art instruction books require more in-depth planning.
 The chapter openers should land on verso pages, each step-by-step demo should take up two spreads, certain images cannot be cropped or must be show full-bleed, etc. A young book editor is often sat down with the manuscript, contact sheets of all art related to the title, and a book map template.